Skip to main content

 Will be specified on Canvas.

 Teaching that requires mandatory attendance must be fulfilled.
-Mandatory attendance in the 5th semester involves all knowledge it is not possible to acquire through self study/ litterature.
-In other words all practicals.
+Mandatory attendance in the 6th semester involves knowledge it is not possible to acquire through self study/litterature.
 Undocumented abscense is not accepted.

 • Teaching hours